jackvolonte/CSGO-Tradeup-Model/README.md

 # CSGO-Tradeup-Model

+Out of date as of 1/9/24.
+Use https://steamapis.com/ for API keys.

-Takes a list of CSGO items, gets live prices and attempts to find +EV profit tradeups
+- Takes a list of CSGO items, gets live prices and attempts to find +EV profit tradeups

-Runnable in any python IDE.

-Run from main.py, updates to live prices are working as my API key is contained in this code.
+- Run from main